tmlittau/QuASAr_slim/docs/README.md

   through to `suites/run_disjoint_suite.py`.
 - `--parallel-workers` controls how many worker processes QuASAr should use when executing disjoint blocks in parallel (defaults to an automatic choice).
+- `--backend-var` switches to the backend-aligned circuit generator so even-indexed blocks stay Clifford-only for the tableau backend while odd-indexed blocks keep diagonal tails for the decision-diagram backend.
 - `--baseline` limits the baseline comparison to a single backend.
 Accepts `tableau`/`tab`, `sv`, or `dd` and is forwarded to the suite runner.